NanoComp/mpb/doc/docs/Scheme_Tutorial.md

 -   libctl, a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the user interface and defines a number of useful functions.
 See the [libctl](https://libctl.readthedocs.io) pages.
 -   MPB which defines all the interface features that are specific to photonic band structure calculations.
 This manual is primarily focused on documenting these features.

-It would be an excellent idea at this point for you to go read the [libctl manual](https://libctl.readthedocs.io), particularly the [Basic User Experience](https://libctl.readthedocs.io/en/latest/Libctl_Basic_User_Experience/), which will give you an overview of what the user interface is like, provide a crash course in the Scheme features that are most useful here, and describe some useful general features.
-We're not going to repeat this material much, so learn it now!
+The [libctl manual](https://libctl.readthedocs.io), particularly the [Basic User Experience](https://libctl.readthedocs.io/en/latest/Libctl_Basic_User_Experience/), provides an overview of what the user interface is like, provides a crash course in the Scheme features that are most useful here, and describes some useful general features.

-Okay, let's continue with our tutorial.
 MPB is normally invoked by running something like:

 ```
 unix% mpb foo.ctl >& foo.out